Train 1900 (Minett Park Fond-de-Gras)

 Original line

-Ligne des Mines — built 1873–1874 by the Société des chemins de fer et mines Prince Henri (PH) to move iron ore from the mines southwest of Pétange; the Pétange–Fond-de-Gras section opened 20 December 1875
+Ligne des Mines (Mining Line) — built 1873–1874 by the Société des chemins de fer et mines Prince Henri (PH); the Pétange–Fond-de-Gras section opened to iron-ore traffic 20 December 1875

 Closure and revival

-Iron-ore mining ended at Fond-de-Gras in 1955; full rail closure followed in 1964 after a landslide; volunteers re-opened the Pétange–Fond-de-Gras section as a heritage operation in 1973
+Iron-ore mining ended at Fond-de-Gras in 1955; full rail closure followed in 1964 after a major landslide; volunteers of the newly-founded AMTF re-opened the Pétange–Fond-de-Gras section as a heritage operation in 1973

 Name origin